Board of Directors

 Monica later worked as head housekeeper, as part of a household management team with her husband, in England.
 When they moved to the United States, she resumed an earlier profession as a paralegal and worked for various law firms in Anchorage, Alaska, including for the plaintiffs in the Exxon Valdez oil spill case.
 She subsequently earned her MBA, interned for the Small Business Administration in Alaska and then worked as the business manager for three small businesses in Florida.

-She has run the day to day affairs of the Institute as the Executive Director at the Institute’s headquarters in Florida since its inception.
-Occassionally she assists with teaching larger classes and teaching executive skills to butler managers.
+She has run the day to day affairs of the Institute as the Executive Director at the Institute’s headquarters since its inception.
+From time to time she assists with teaching larger classes, including teaching executive skills to butler managers.

 Frank Mitchell grew up in South Africa and spent the first ten years of his career in the banking industry before training as a butler and working in private service, managing three properties.

 He next switched to the hospitality industry and helped open the first all-butler hotel in the Mediterranean, training the butlers on a program that he developed.
 He was subsequently asked to join a Swiss hotel management company, on behalf of which he trained hotel butlers at various locations in the Indian Ocean and Russian Federation.
 His responsibilities included hiring and training staff, procuring equipment, writing SOP¹s, and drawing up departmental budgets.
-Mr. Mitchell joined the Institute in late 2007 as a trainer and consultant and is its Vice President for the African Continent, Middle East and Indian Ocean region.
+Mr. Mitchell joined the Institute in late 2007 as a trainer and consultant.

 Based in Beijing, and working in various European countries and England, he has focused for the last three decades on connecting British and European businesses with the Chinese culture and market, effecting a cultural exchange.
 In this way, he was the first to recognize the value of the British Butler and to introduce butler training in China in 2005.
 He continues to do so on behalf of the Institute.